JstRelax/web-www-v2/content/why-our-work-matters/_index.en.md

   **Security.txt**\

   Security.txt is a proposed standard for websites to provide a clear and consistent way for security researchers to report security vulnerabilities.
 It involves placing a simple text file named security.txt in the well-known location /.well-known/ directory of a website (e.g., https://example.com/.well-known/security.txt).
 This file contains contact information and other details that guide researchers on how to responsibly disclose security issues to the organization.
+Wanna make DIVD's work easier?
+Put our [security.txt](https://securitytxt.org/) in the code of your website and our IP 194.5.73.0-255 on your allow list.

   **Types of vulnerabilities**\